-It's also mentioned that channelers are born weaker and in lower numbers with each generation following the Age of Legends, believed to be a result of those that are born failing to breed (because the men go insane and either kill themselves or get hunted down, and the women get whisked away to the all-female Aes Sedai and don't have kids).
-Lost knowledge aside, an Aes Sedai who is exceptionally powerful in the modern world would have been average at best when the Forsaken were born, though some exceptional modern channelers like Nynaeve stand out because they actually can go toe-to-toe with some of the Forsaken in sheer raw power.
+- It's also mentioned that channelers are born weaker and in lower numbers with each generation following the Age of Legends, believed to be a result of those that are born failing to breed (because the men go insane and either kill themselves or get hunted down, and the women get whisked away to the all-female Aes Sedai and don't have kids).
+Most Aes Sedai in the modern age would have been unexceptional in the past, save for those born in remote, neglected areas where the old blood runs stronger.
+Nynaeve would have been exceptional even for a female channeler in the past, and is capable of going toe to toe with many of the Forsaken.

 - In Isaac Asimov's "Azazel" stories, it is implied that the title character, a demon, is comparatively weak and unimportant in his own plane of existence, which is why he likes to entertain himself by granting wishes for people on Earth.
-It's also suggested that the way one becomes more important and powerful in his plane is by helping others — another reason he grants wishes... and the fact that a combination of his own vague-at-best understanding of humanity and his incompetent intermediary lead to his "boons" only causing trouble ensure he'll stay weak and unimportant for a long time.
+It's also suggested that the way one becomes more important and powerful in his plane is by helping others — another reason he grants wishes — and the fact that a combination of his own vague-at-best understanding of humanity and his incompetent intermediary leads to his "boons" only causing trouble ensures he'll stay weak and unimportant for a long time.

-- An example that appears to make this Older Than Radio: in John Carter of Mars, the main character is a random American soldier... who ends up one of the strongest guys around on Mars because of that planet's lower gravity.
-(Thoroughly confused in one of the later books where he visits Jupiter and doesn't seem to have a problem walking there...)
+- In John Carter of Mars, the main character is a random American soldier... who ends up one of the strongest guys around on Mars because of that planet's lower gravity.

 - The protagonist of the first three books of the Spellsong Cycle is an opera singer Trapped in Another World in which music is literally magic - sing something, and it happens.
 Because being a musician in that world makes you a Person of Mass Destruction, knowledge of music theory never got very far and much of the world is locked in Medieval Stasis.
 Her real-world education ends up making her an extremely dangerous and powerful individual.